viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

     "CAN bus",
     "Intermode",
   ]
-description: "Integrate an Intermode rover as a modular-resource-based component with CAN bus."
+description: "Integrate an Intermode rover as a modular resourcebase component with CAN bus."
 imageAlt: "Intermode rover pictured outdoors."
 images: ["/tutorials/intermode/rover_outside.png"]
 authors: ["Matt Vella"]